SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/01-IntroGrid.md

 The resources accessible through the OSG are contributed by the community, organized by the OSG, and governed by the OSG Consortium.
-The cores that are free in the OSG shared pool are made available to the users.
-These are opportunistic resources for the users and the number of freely available cores are varying at any given time.
+The cores that are free in the OSG shared pool are made available to users.
+Opportunistic resources available at any given time will vary depending on usage by resource owners.